paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 ![fit](https://www.dropbox.com/s/vkxqqvstoeztz8a/tachyons-logo.png?dl=1)

 ^
-I have been using Tachyons, a CSS utilities framework, a lot lately for styling, and like how it plays with Elm, so for example purposes...
+So, I'm going to frame the example app we'll make by saying that I have been using Tachyons, a CSS utility class framework, a lot lately for styling, and like how it plays with Elm, so...

 ---
 [.slidenumbers: false]